zogzog/cubicweb/doc/book/en/tutorials/advanced/index.rst

 Now that I've a schema, I want to create an instance so I can start To create an instance using this new 'sytweb' cube, I run::

-  c-c create sytweb sytweb_instance
+  cubicweb-ctl create sytweb sytweb_instance

 hint : if you get an error while the database is initialized, you can avoid having to reanswer to questions by runing ::

-   c-c db-create sytweb_instance
+   cubicweb-ctl db-create sytweb_instance

 This will use your already configured instance and start directly from the create database step, thus skipping questions asked by the 'create' command.

 Once the instance and database are fully initialized, run ::

-  c-c start sytweb_instance
+  cubicweb-ctl start sytweb_instance

 to start the instance, check you can connect on it, etc...